xonsh/xontrib-template/README.md

 This template includes good pack of prebuilt files:

 * xontrib promotion instructions in the README
-* `setup.cfg` file to make and install PyPi package easily
+* `setup.py` file to make and install PyPi package easily
 * `.gitattributes` file to enable Github syntax highlighting for `*.xsh` files
 * `.gitignore` file with standard list of directories to ignore
 * `MANIFEST.in` file to make Conda feedstock easily